 Moreover, what most countries failed to recognize is the means this plastic waste reaches seas, oceans, and rivers.
 This directly caused the new problem to emerge – the microplastic water pollution.
 Microplastic is technically pieces of plastic smaller than 5mm, and they easily find a way into our drinking water due to this.
 Naturally, scientists and governments needed to put a stop to this.

-Recycling, Banning and Putting a Levy on Plastic Bags
+Recycling, Banning and Putting a Levy on Plastic Bags in Fiji

 Probably the most effective and earliest form of fighting plastic bag pollution is recycling, which most countries eagerly started to do and invested in.
 However, this proved to be insufficient considering the amount of plastic waste we were throwing away.
 So the next logical step was to impose a levy on every plastic bag sold or outright ban them.